 15 Simple Things That Make Highly Sensitive People Happy

 Being a highly sensitive person (HSP) involves soaking up all the good, as well as the bad, around us.
-We just can’t help it: We have a sensitivity trait, so it’s in our genes and internal wiring.
-So if someone in the room is not having a great day, or having the best day ever, we can sense it immediately — we’re experts at reading body language and picking up on all the nuances people miss.
+We just can’t help it: our systems are wired that way, and it’s in our genes.
+So if someone in the room is not having a great day, or they’re having the best day ever, we can sense it immediately — we’re experts at reading body language and picking up on all the nuances people miss.

 That said, in my experience, we sensitive types find happiness in a lot of small things.
-And if you can use some added joy in your life, making some little changes will increase your happiness, too.
+So much so that the things that make us happy may seem a little “different” — and yet they’re the very things that make life so rewarding.
+So if you could use some added joy in your life, making some little changes may increase your happiness, too.

 15 Simple Things That Make Highly Sensitive People Happy